c1barry/c1barry.github.io/_pages/ContactInfo.md

 LinkedIn: www.linkedin.com/in/colin-barry-53a719239

-Note: Email is strongly preferred over LinkedIn for all communication
+Note: Email is strongly preferred over LinkedIn for communication